 In this context, this study proposes using cashew tree branches as a precursor for activated carbon production, thereby contributing to the sustainable management of this abundant resource and creating local added value while supporting environmental and industrial objectives.

 The primary objective of this study is to contribute to biogas desulfurization using activated carbon produced from cashew tree branches.
-More specifically, this study aims to:

-Determine the physicochemical characteristics of activated carbon derived from cashew tree branches;

-Evaluate the efficiency of this activated carbon in the removal of H₂S from biogas.
+More specifically, this study aims to both, determine the physicochemical characteristics of activated carbon derived from cashew tree branches, and evaluate the efficiency of this activated carbon in the removal of H₂S from biogas.

 2. Materials and methods